House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Rag Company

-Case in point: we’d happily use this drying towel from The Rag Company, called the “Dry Me A River,” if we didn’t know there was anything better.
-Its Korean-sourced weave isn’t soft at the start but gets softer as you use it.
-It’s mostly paint-safe.
+We’d happily use this drying towel from The Rag Company, called the “Dry Me A River,” if we didn’t know there was anything better.
+Its Korean-sourced weave isn’t soft initially but gets softer as you use it.
+It’s primarily paint-safe.
 At 20 by 40 inches, the two you get in each pack should be enough to dry your car.

 And yet, the few things we don’t like about Dry Me A River add up to a less-than-stellar experience.
-They leave a little too much lint, hold a little too much dirt, and have to be wrung out a few too many times.
-Finally, we can’t overlook that our favorite brands are soft right from the start – we didn’t have to break them in.
+They leave too much lint, hold too much dirt, and have to be wrung out a few too many times.
+Finally, we can’t overlook that our favorite brands are soft right from the start, and we didn’t have to break them in.

 Pros